PLP-MERN-Stack-Development/mern-final-project-Ellyj12/README.md

 | `npm start` | Start API in production mode |
 | `npm run test` | Execute Jest test suite |

-## Contributing

-1. Fork the repository and create a feature branch.
-2. Run linting and tests before pushing.
-3. Open a pull request describing your changes and screenshots where relevant.

-## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.